jlesage/docker-firefox/README.md

 When using data volumes (`-v` flags), permissions issues can occur between the host and the container.
-For example, the user within the container may not exists on the host.
+For example, the user within the container may not exist on the host.
 This could prevent the host from properly accessing files and folders on the shared volume.

 To avoid any problem, you can specify the user the application should run as.